TranMinhVlg/gestionnaire-inventaire/readme.md

-MY PROJECT : Database Manager
+##MY PROJECT : Database Manager

-Choose the kind of products in your shop and create an inventory manager for your products.
+###Choose the kind of products in your shop and create an inventory manager for your products.
 _________________________________________

 I wanted to thank my web development professor, Bruno Simon for introducing me the basics of PHP, which allowed me to realize this project today.

-***** WHAT WERE MY INSPIRATIONS ? ******
+###🔥 WHAT WERE MY INSPIRATIONS ?

     - dribbble.com
     - codepen.io

-***** WHAT ARE THE FEATURES ? *****
+###📌 WHAT ARE THE FEATURES ?

-    DATABASE :
+    Features :

     - Create a form to enter data into my database by the button submit.
     - Does not allow you to create two forms.
     - Cancel the form by the button cancel.
     - Transition on a field of the form when it is selected.
-    - Delete a line of my table into my database by the button delete.
+    - Delete rows of my table into my database by the button delete.
     - Display an error message when a validated form is empty

-***** WHAT ARE INSTALLATIONS ? *****
+###⚒ WHAT ARE INSTALLATIONS ?

-    - jQuery library and a mp3 file have been installed.
+    - MAMP 7.0.15
+    - MySQL 5.6.35
+    - A .sql file of my database on phpadmin

-***** WHAT WERE MY DIFFICULTIES ENCOUNTERED ? *****
+###🚧 WHAT WERE MY DIFFICULTIES ENCOUNTERED ?

-    - I took a little time to adapt to the new things we learned in class.
-My main difficulty was to bring up day and night to hover rocket, unfortunately I have been using jQuery to achieve it.
-However I still realize the idea I had in mind.
+    - My goal on this project was to apply all the notions seen in class.
+    - I spent a lot of time on managing error message conditions, and unfortunately I had to give up that part.
+    - Adapt what we saw in class with what we wanted to achieve.

-***** WHAT WOULD BE THE FUTURE FEATURES ? *****
+###🚀 WHAT WOULD BE THE FUTURE FEATURES ?

-    - Bring up the stars in the night
-    - Achieve a rocket more realistic
+    - Upload an image and store it in my database.
+    - Be able to connect to the interface
+    - Error and Success Messages
+    - Low inventory alerts
+    - Export inventory
-    - Make a joyful environment around rocket
+    - Add a search bar
+    - Sort products by adding drag and drop option

-***** WHAT I HAVE LEARNED DURING THIS PROJECT *****
+###✅ WHAT I HAVE LEARNED DURING THIS PROJECT

-    - I am more comfortable with the syntax animations and   transitions.
+    - I am more comfortable with the PHP syntax, interface for manipulating data like PhpMyAdmin.
-    - I learned to write correctly keyframes
-    - I make the difference between animation and             transition
+    - I know how to create tables with rows and columns.
+    - Working the PHP with HTML/JS
-    - I understook how to use cubic bezier
+    - I know how to connect to my database
+    - I know basic function that allows me to communicate with my database.
+    - Process forms through lessons and documentations on google.

 Tran Minh VILLAGEOIS
 H2 P2020

-10/10/2016
+12/03/2017